 2 – Initial Quotation and Structure

-We will always endeavor to provide a full and through quote, so that the client can see the full picture of the costs involved and what is needed, whether it is for the formation of a Mauritian company, getting a Fintech or a regular financial licence, or for relocation and the purchase of Mauritian real estate.
+There is a tendency in Mauritius to quote small to get a client interested.
+It is only later that the client realises that they need something else, or that there are many charges that were not anticipated or explained.
+We, at TBI, always endeavor to provide a full and thorough quote, so that the client can see the full picture of the costs involved and what is needed – whether it is for the formation of a Mauritian company, getting a FinTech or a regular financial licence, for relocation or buying Mauritian real estate.
 Transparency is key, as many of our clients come from referrals, and our reputation and content clients are integral in this.

-We almost always suggest that legal advice is sought, especially where there are multiple jurisdictions and tax liabilities involved.
-We can arrange local lawyers to provide opinions for Mauritian purposes, but the client should also seek advice in their home jurisdiction.
+For any business solutions in Mauritius, we always suggest seeking legal advice, especially where there are multiple jurisdictions and tax liabilities involved.
+We are able to arrange local lawyers to provide opinions for Mauritian purposes, but the client should also seek advice in their home jurisdiction.

 4 – Moving forward

-By the time the client is looking to move forward with setting up their business in Mauritius, or getting a residence permit to move here, they are aware of the costs of the different options, the timeframes to achieve them, and they would have, if necessary, sought independent advice.
+By the time the client is looking to move forward with setting up their business in Mauritius, or getting a residence permit to move here, they are aware of the costs of the different options and the timeframes to achieve them.
+The client should also have already sought independent advice, if necessary.
 Setting up companies can take a few days but certain licences can take several months.
-The client will work with TBI and it’s network of service providers it introduces to deal with the Regulatory authorities such as the Financial Services Commission, Economic Development Board and the Bank of Mauritius.
+The client will work with TBI and its network of service providers it introduces, to deal with the Regulatory authorities such as the Financial Services Commission, Economic Development Board and the Bank of Mauritius.